-Exhibit No. Description 10.1 Amendment Number Three to the Foot Locker Supplemental Executive Retirement Plan (incorporated herein by reference to Exhibit 10.1 to the Current Report on Form 8-K dated May 22, 2019 filed on May 28, 2019).
+Exhibit No. Description 10.1 Amendment Number Four to the Foot Locker Supplemental Executive Retirement Plan.
 15 Accountants' Acknowledgement.
-31.1 Certification of Chief Executive Officer Pursuant to Rule 13a-14(a) or 15d-14(a), as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
-31.2 Certification of Chief Financial Officer Pursuant to Rule 13a-14(a) or 15d-14(a), as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
+31.1 Certification of Chief Executive Officer Pursuant to Rule 13a14(a) or 15d14(a), as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
+31.2 Certification of Chief Financial Officer Pursuant to Rule 13a14(a) or 15d14(a), as adopted pursuant 31.2" to Section 302 of the Sarbanes-Oxley Act of 2002.
 32 Certification of Chief Executive Officer and Chief Financial Officer Pursuant to 18 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
 99 Report of Independent Registered Public Accounting Firm.
-101.INS XBRL Instance Document.
-101.SCH XBRL Taxonomy Extension Schema.
-101.CAL XBRL Taxonomy Extension Calculation Linkbase.
-101.DEF XBRL Taxonomy Extension Definition Linkbase.
-101.LAB XBRL Taxonomy Extension Label Linkbase.
-101.PRE XBRL Taxonomy Extension Presentation Linkbase.
+101.INS Inline XBRL Instance Document.
+101.SCH Inline XBRL Taxonomy Extension Schema.
+101.CAL Inline XBRL Taxonomy Extension Calculation Linkbase.
+101.DEF Inline XBRL Taxonomy Extension Definition Linkbase.
+101.LAB Inline XBRL Taxonomy Extension Label Linkbase.
+101.PRE Inline XBRL Taxonomy Extension Presentation Linkbase.
+104 The cover page from the Company's Quarterly Report on Form 10-Q for the quarter ended August 3, 2019, formatted, in Inline XBRL (included in Exhibit 101)